faizonly5953/Diffusion-Colab/README.md

-# Image Generation Using Stable Diffusion Models
+# Image Generation Using Diffusion Models

 This notebook demonstrates how to generate images using diffusion models.
 It provides examples of different models and prompts you can use to generate images.